 Truly inspiring words in great books, poetry, or speeches have a timeless coherency and consistency to them.
 Jesus’ teachings don’t.
 If they were sent to a publisher who’d never read the Bible, they’d garner a pink slip.
 He’d assume Jesus was a dunce.

-Some claim it was the fact he became a man that’s what matters; that Jesus’ primary purpose was to save the world from its sins.
-Paul invented these ideas, and he ignored Jesus’ teachings.
-Christians might wonder why the founder of their theology didn’t consider Christ a philosopher, yet wrote volumes propounding his own philosophy.
+Some claim it was the fact Jesus became a man that’s what matters; that his primary purpose was to save the world from sin.
+Saint Paul invented this irrational and profoundly immoral idea, but he’d never heard Jesus’ teachings, a fact that’s obvious on reading his writings.
+The gospels hadn’t been written, so he hadn’t read them.
+This is why Paul, the true founder of Christian theology, didn’t consider Christ a philosopher, yet wrote volumes propounding his own philosophy.

-The Mind of an Omniscient God
+The Emotions of an Omniscient God